allenai/tango/CONTRIBUTING.md

 2. Then you must add a module docstring to the `__init__.py` file of the submodule which imports all of the public components of the integration, and defines the [`__all__`](https://docs.python.org/3/tutorial/modules.html#importing-from-a-package) special variable to include all of those components.
     This ensures all of the public components will show up in the documentation.
+3. Next that you should add unit tests of your code to `tests/integrations/name_of_integration/`.
-3. Next add a new file `docs/source/api/integrations/name_of_integration.rst`, and include the directive:
+4. Then add a new file `docs/source/api/integrations/name_of_integration.rst`, and include the directive:

     ```
     .. automodule:: tango.integrations.name_of_integration